Trails in the Sky 1st Chapter

 FAQ

-Is Trails in the Sky 1st Chapter a good starting point?
+Is Trails in the Sky 1st Chapter a good place to start the series?

 Consider This Instead